“What must I do to inherit eternal life?” this rich young ruler asked.

 This is when Jesus answered, “With people it is impossible, but not with God; for all things are possible with God.”

 In the months to follow, the disciples would see time and again as they walked with the Son of God, how he did the impossible.
-Most of the people who came to Jesus were merely attracted to him because he did wonderful things, marvelous things.
+Most of the people who came to Jesus were merely attracted to him because he did wonderful things—marvelous things.
 But the disciples learned not to be attracted to Jesus because of marvelous things.
 They instead learned to follow Jesus because he did impossible things.
+There is a difference between these two statements.

 “Lord, to whom shall we go?
 You have words of eternal life.”